backstage/backstage/docs/features/software-catalog/kubernetes-in-backstage.md

 ### clusters.\*.url

 The base URL to the Kubernetes control plane.
-Can be found by using the `Kubernetes master` result from running the `kubectl cluster-info` command.
+Can be found by using the "Kubernetes master" result from running the `kubectl cluster-info` command.

 ### clusters.\*.name